mwganson/Parametric_Curve_FP/README.md

     "trunc": int<br/>
     "round": round<br/>
     "mod": lambda a, b: a % b<br/>
+    "sgn": lambda a: -1 if a < -epsilon else 1 if a > epsilon else 0<br/>
     "interval": lambda a, b, t: 1 * ((t >= a) and (t < b))<br/>
     "lt":lambda a, b: 1 * (a < b)<br/>
     "lte": lambda a, b: 1 * (a <= b)<br/>